Knowledge Hub

 Success criteria:

 Measurable improvement in condenser performance, validated against baseline data with full transparency of dosing events and operational conditions.
-All findings are audit-ready and suitable for engineering/GM review.
+All findings are structured for engineering and management review.

 B. Engineer FAQ